-Anyone who makes advertising calls without displaying a telephone number which is listed in the telephone directory and which they are authorised to use, is in violation of the Federal Act on Unfair Competition.
+Anyone who makes advertising calls without displaying a telephone number listed in the telephone directory and that they are authorised to use is in violation of the Federal Act on Unfair Competition.

 2.20 Are there any obligations requiring number portability?